jonbnewman/mobx-store-provider/README.md

   React Hook which you can use to create and/or retrieve the React `Context.Provider` for a given `storeIdentifier`.

-  This is the wrapper component you can use to provide your application with the store.
+  This is a wrapper component you can use to provide your application with the store.

+  The `storeIdentifier` tells _mobx-store-provider_ which store you want the Provider for (each store gets it's own).
+If omitted, the default identifier is `null`.

   ```javascript
   import { useProvider } from "mobx-store-provider";